 How Does Microsoft Operator Connect Work?

-With Microsoft Teams Operator Connect, your voice provider connects directly to Microsoft’s infrastructure via a secure, certified interface.
-This connection allows your business to assign phone numbers, manage users, control call routing, and more, all within the familiar Microsoft Teams Admin Center.
+With Microsoft Teams Operator Connect, your voice provider connects directly to Microsoft’s infrastructure through a certified Operator Connect integration.
+This allows your business to bring PSTN calling into Teams without having to build and manage the voice infrastructure on its own.

-The end result is a fully integrated calling experience that lets your team members make and receive calls without ever leaving the Teams application they already know and use.
+For end users, the result is a fully integrated calling experience inside Microsoft Teams.
+Employees can make and receive calls from the same application they already use for chat, meetings, and collaboration, without switching between separate tools or systems.

 Benefits of Using Operator Connect for Microsoft Teams